tri-cods/html-css/assessment.md

 How do you add images to a webpage using HTML?

-How would you connect a CSS file to an HTML document?
+How would you associate a CSS stylesheet with an HTML page?

 ## Feedback on this workshop